 11:00 AM - 12:00 PM

-Puppeteers from Tokushima , Japan will lead a one hour workshop on Japanese Ningyo Joruri puppet production.
-Learn about the elaborate puppets used in Ningyo Joruri perfromances and assemble a puppet head made with a 3D printer.
+Puppeteers from Tokushima, Japan will lead a one-hour demonstration on Japanese Ningyo Joruri puppet production.
+Learn about the elaborate puppets used in Ningyo Joruri performances and assemble a puppet head made with a 3D printer.
 The workshop is limited to 10 participants and will include:

 - Overview of Awa Ningyo Joruri: 5 minutes

 - Production demonstration and commentary by the puppeteer: 15 minutes